 As assistant editor of a Christian magazine, Ramamurti was responsible for seeing that the publication was properly printed and came out on schedule.
 Today he had several urgent matters to take care of, so he had come to the print shop earlier than usual.
 Before he realized that the puja ceremony was still going on, Ramamurti had hurried into the room, and the press foreman, Ravi, had seen him.

 As they had worked together over the past months, Ravi and Ramamurti had developed a close relationship.
 Ramamurti hoped to win Ravi to faith in Jesus Christ someday.
-Right now, however, things seemed to be going in the opposite direction.
+Right now, however, things seem to be going in the opposite direction.
 Ramamurti's friend was pulling him toward the group receiving food that had been offered to Krishna at the little shrine in the print shop.

 After each person had eaten, they had a spot of kumkuma (colored powder) placed on their foreheads.
 That colored spot of powder signified that they had been purified by eating the god's leftovers.
-Ramamurti knew that, for Hindus like Ravi, eating food which had been offered to a god was a sign of goodwill.
+Ramamurti knew that, for Hindus like Ravi, eating food that had been offered to a god was a sign of goodwill.
 It was somewhat like the giving/receiving of a Christmas present.
 But Ramamurti also knew that for orthodox Hindus, partaking of the food and applying the kumkuma powder was a worship ritual.

 Ramamurti did not want to damage his relationship with Ravi.
 He also did not want to compromise his Christian convictions or hinder his witness to the Lordship of Jesus in his life.
 Ramamurti vaguely remembered Paul dealing with a similar issue in one of his letters to Corinth.
 Ramamurti saw Ravi hold out the platter of food toward him, and he. . .